laurenfazah/carrier-connect-challenge/README.md

 Starting to write tests
 - the mapping logic for expected values is a bit vague, but let's get the tests to expect what we can discern.

+Acme mapper
+- Not sure how to interpret vision commissions mapping.
+Making an assumption that it's similar to dental commissions

 # Data Mappings

 ## Acme